iccsw/iccsw.doc.ic.ac.uk.2014/contents/programme.md

 <!-- FIXME: We should use a macro or something so we don't duplicate what's in location.md -->
 * Registration and Coffee/lunch breaks will be held on the [concourse on level 3 in the Huxley building (Department of Computing)](http://www3.imperial.ac.uk/conferenceandevents/venues/southkensingtonvenues/huxley).

-* The workshop sessions will take place in
-[Lecture Theatre 2 in the Blackett building (Department of Physics)](http://www3.imperial.ac.uk/conferenceandevents/venues/southkensingtonvenues/blackettbuilding).
+* The workshop sessions and keynotes will take place in [Lecture Theatre 2 in the Blackett building (Department of Physics)](http://www3.imperial.ac.uk/conferenceandevents/venues/southkensingtonvenues/blackettbuilding).
 Please note that the Huxley and Blackett buildings are connected so it is easiest to get into the Blackett building starting from Huxley building.